-The Committee establishes ad hoc sub-groups dedicated to specific themes requiring more in-depth examination.
-During its first plenary meeting, the following four sub-groups were created:
+The committee can establish ad hoc working groups to examine specific topics requiring more in-depth study.
+At its first plenary meeting, the following four working groups were created.

-Three and a half years after their introduction, instant payments represent only a minor portion of credit transfers in Belgium (17% of the volume of regular SEPA transfers at the end of 2020).
-The European Commission and the Eurosystem want instant payments to become the “new normal”.
-To better understand the reasons for this low penetration of the Belgian payments market and to efficiently support the efforts to roll out this new payment instrument further, the National Bank, which chairs the Instant Payments sub-group, aims to develop a strategy with the other members outlining work areas with achievable, non-binding objectives (such as collecting information on the different barriers to the adoption of instant payments or conducting studies), according to a time schedule that will allow for prioritisation of the topics for discussion.
+Three and a half years after being introduced, instant payments represented only a minor share of transfers in Belgium (17% of SEPA transfers at the end of 2020).
+Nonetheless, the European Commission and the Eurosystem aim to have instant payments become the “new normal”.
+To better understand the reasons for this low penetration of the Belgian payments market and to efficiently support the efforts for the further roll-out of the new payment tool, the National Bank, which chairs this working group, aims to develop a strategy with the other members outlining focus areas with achievable, non-binding objectives (such as the collection of information on barriers to the adoption of instant payments and the conduct of studies), in accordance with a schedule that allows for the prioritisation of topics.

 In October 2020, the Eurosystem identified various future scenarios in which the issuance of a digital euro as a central bank digital currency (CBDC) would be recommended or necessary.
-Examples of these future scenarios include a sharp decline in the use of cash as a means of payment, a substantial increase in the use of unregulated means of payment, resulting in a significant risk to financial stability and consumer protection, or a considerable rise in the use of digital currencies issued by foreign central banks, which undermines the position of the euro.
+Examples included a sharp decline in the use of cash as a means of payment, a substantial increase in the use of unregulated means of payment, resulting in a significant risk to financial stability and consumer protection, and a considerable rise in the use of digital currencies issued by foreign central banks, thereby undermining the position of the euro.

-The purpose of this sub-group of the NRPC is to inform and consult the different stakeholders and – should the Eurosystem decide to further analyse the digital euro and/or develop prototypes – involve them in the needs assessment.
+The purpose of this subcommittee is to inform and consult with the various stakeholders and – should the Eurosystem decide to further analyse the digital euro and/or develop prototypes – involve them in the needs assessment.

-The Cash sub-group will focus primarily on two themes, namely the legal tender status and the accessibility of cash.
+This working group will focus primarily on two issues, namely legal tender status and the accessibility of cash.

-One of the objectives of this sub-group is to establish a consensus on the use and acceptance of cash in Belgium with all stakeholders.
-In this context, the sub-group will also follow the work of the European Commission’s Euro Legal Tender Expert Group (ELTEG) and assess the implications of the decisions taken at national level.
+One of its objectives is to establish a consensus on the use and acceptance of cash in Belgium with all stakeholders.
+In this context, it will closely follow the work of the European Commission’s Euro Legal Tender Expert Group (ELTEG) and assess the implications of the decisions taken for Belgium.

-In addition, it will assess cash accessibility in Belgium using a model developed by the National Bank.
-Both the current situation and the expected developments will be taken into consideration.
+In addition, it will study the accessibility of cash in Belgium using a model developed by the National Bank.
+Both the current situation and expected developments will be examined.

-The amount of coins needed in our country, the ways in which the amount currently in circulation can be used optimally, the estimation of the future evolution of coin needs and the assessment of the mandatory rounding measure for 1 and 2 euro cents will guide the discussions and information-sharing within the working group.
+Discussions and information sharing within the group will focus on the amount of coins needed in the country, the ways in which the amount currently in circulation can be optimally used, the estimation of future coin needs and the mandatory rounding technique for one and two euro cent coins.